 Not at this time, but we are fortunate to have testing available for what amounts to 90 percent of available drugs, including the most frequently used entry level drugs of alcohol and marijuana.

 Creighton Prep has partnered with Psychemedics, a leading national drug testing company.
 View the Psychemedics website.

-Psychemedics Corporation has the only FDA approved and patented procedure of hair analysis.
+Psychemedics Corporation has an FDA approved and patented procedure of hair analysis.
 Hair testing is far less invasive than other methods, provides superior detection, and is the most cost-effective and efficient method of drug and alcohol testing.

 Creighton Prep has contracted with Psychemedics because it is the nation’s leading drug and alcohol testing company using hair sampling.
 Laboratory procedures are designed to detect the presence of illegal drugs and alcohol in the cortex of the hair and to eliminate the possibility of false positives.

 Psychemedics’ tests detect illegal drugs and alcohol over approximately 90 days and can provide information on the type, quantity and historical pattern of individual use.

 Psychemedics Corporation provides testing for more than 2,600 organizations and 175 schools.
 With millions of tests performed since 1987, Psychemedics continues to be the leader in hair testing technology.
 Clients include: